lammpstutorials/lammpstutorials.github.io/docs/sphinx/source/tutorials/level1/lennard-jones-fluid.rst

     This can be used for instance to increase the attraction between particles of type 1 and 2, without affecting the interactions between particles of the same type.

-    Note that the arithmetic rule, where
+    Note that the arithmetic rule, also known as Lorentz-Berthelot rule :cite:`lorentz1881ueber,berthelot1898melange`, where
     :math:`\epsilon_{ij} = \sqrt{\epsilon_{ii} \epsilon_{jj}}`,
     :math:`\sigma_{ij} = (\sigma_{ii}+\sigma_{jj})/2`,
     is more common than the geometric rule.
 However, neither the geometric nor the